 So don’t stay in such an illusion that only higher refresh rates are better.
 60 Hz refresh rate enough for your TV monitor.
 But if you insist on increasing it, you may buy a 120 HZ refresh rate TV, not more than that.

 What is refresh rate?
 If someone asks you the question, I hope that you can make him understand even the family of refresh rate.
 The refresh rate is an important factor in order to choose a monitor.
 But make sure that it’s not more or not less to your hardware specification.
 For, both lower and higher than necessary refresh rates create some kind of problems.
 So you should always select the optimized one.
-I hope you have got your answer and have found whatever you came here for.
+We also want you to know about the cable connectors of your monitor like DVI, IPOD, HDMI, etc. I hope you have got your answer and have found whatever you came here for.

 That’s all for now.
 Thank you.